 All staff have an awareness of safeguarding issues.
-They are aware that these safeguarding issues may not directly involve the child in our setting but could be happening to their siblings or parents.
+They are aware that these safeguarding issues may not directly involve the child in our school but could be happening to their siblings or parents this includes the importance of understanding intra-familial harms and support for siblings where there is intrafamilial harm.
 They are also aware that some issues could be happening in the lives of staff members.

-Staff are supported in accessing and completing the relevant screening tools.
+Staff are supported in accessing and completing the relevant screening tools: CE SCP Multi-Agency Toolkit

-As a listening setting staff would pick up on these issues and would know how to identify and respond to:
+As a listening school staff would pick up on these issues and would know how to identify and respond to:

 - Physical Abuse

 - Sexual Abuse including sexual violence and sexual harassment

-- Emotional Abuse
+- Emotional

 - Neglect

+- Child abduction/community safety issues

+- · Children and the Court System

+- Children with family member in prison

+- Homelessness

-- Drug/substance/alcohol misuse (both child and parents)
+- Drug/substance/alcohol misuse (both pupil and parent)

 - Child sexual exploitation / trafficked children

 - Criminal Exploitation including county lines and serious violence

 - Extremism and Radicalisation

-- Children missing from education
+- Children missing education

 - Domestic abuse

-- Peer relationship abuse/Teenage Relationship Abuse
+- Child-on-child relationship abuse/Teenage Relationship Abuse

-- Child on child abuse
+- Child-on-child abuse

 - Risky behaviours

 - Problematic and Harmful Sexual Behaviour

 - Sexual health needs

 - Obesity/malnutrition

 - Online grooming

 - Inappropriate behaviour of staff towards children

 - Bullying, including homophobic, racist, gender and disability.
 Breaches of the Equality Act 2010

-- Mental health issues including self-harm
+- Mental health issues including Self-Harm

 - Honour based abuse including Female Genital Mutilation, Breast Ironing, Forced Marriage

 - Unaccompanied asylum-seeking children

+- Child Trafficking

 - Modern Day Slavery

-- Child Trafficking